 Being diagnosed with HIV was once a death sentence.
-Now, a 20-year-old man with HIV who begins treatment early can expect to live to 77 — the average lifespan of an average American man.
-The disease, which attacks the immune system, can be controlled by modern-day antiretroviral medications.
+Now, a 20-year-old with HIV who begins treatment early can expect to live to their

-Five states alone make up almost half of new diagnoses in the U.S. in 2011.
-These five states account for 23,923 of 49,273 new infections, according to the CDC:
+In 2016, five states alone made up almost half of new diagnoses in the United States.
+These five states account for 19,994 of 39,782 new diagnoses, according to the

 - New York

-According to AIDS.gov, 33.4 million people worldwide are living with HIV/AIDS, and 25 million have died since 1981.
-Additionally, 97 percent of people with HIV live in developing and moderate-income nations, such as those in sub-Saharan Africa.
+AIDS.gov reports that 36.7 million people worldwide are living with HIV, and 35 million have died since 1981.
+Additionally, the majority of people with HIV live in developing and moderate-income nations, such as those in sub-Saharan Africa.

 It’s important for people — especially those who have a high risk of contracting HIV — to be tested frequently.
 Starting HIV treatment early is important for best outcomes.
-Approximately 37 percent of people ages 18 to 64 in the U.S. have reported receiving an HIV test.
-HIV education is mandatory in 33 states and in Washington, D.C.
+Approximately 44 percent of people ages 18 to 64 in the United States have reported receiving an HIV test.
+HIV education is mandatory in 34 states and in Washington, D.C.

-Preventing transmission of HIV is as important as treating those who have it, from a public health perspective.
+From a public health perspective, preventing transmission of HIV is as important as treating those who have it.
 There has been remarkable progress in that regard.
 For example, modern-day antiretroviral therapy can reduce the chances of an HIV-positive person transmitting the virus by 100 percent, if the therapy is taken consistently to reduce virus to an undetectable level in the blood.

 Condom use remains an inexpensive, cost-effective first line of defense against HIV.
-A new pill known as Truvada, or pre-exposure prophylaxis (PrEP), also offers protection.
-An HIV-negative person can protect themselves from contracting HIV by taking a once-a-day pill.
-When taken properly, PrEP can reduce the risk of transmission by more than 90 percent.
+A pill known as Truvada, or pre-exposure prophylaxis (PrEP), also offers protection.
+A person without HIV can protect themselves from contracting the virus by taking this once-a-day pill.
+When taken properly, PrEP can reduce the risk of transmission by more than

 There is still no cure for HIV, and it can take a huge financial toll on those living with it.
-The U.S. is expected to spend almost $30 billion annually on HIV/AIDS programs, including:
+The United States is expected to spend more than $26 billion annually on HIV programs, including:

-Of that amount, $6.5 billion is for aid abroad.
+Of that amount, $6.6 billion is for aid abroad.
 This expenditure represents less than 1 percent of the federal budget.
-HIV/AIDS funding has increased almost $5 billion since 2009.

-Not only are life-saving medications expensive, but massive numbers of people in hard-hit countries with limited resources have died or are unable to work due to HIV/AIDS.
-This has affected these nations’ development.
+Not only are life-saving medications expensive, but large numbers of people in hard-hit countries with limited resources have died or are unable to work due to HIV.
+This has affected the development of these nations.

-Unlike diseases that affect children or the elderly, HIV hits people during their working years.
-Countries end up with lost productivity and, in many cases, a significant reduction in the workforce.
-This all adds up to severe impacts on these national economies.
+HIV affects people during their working years.
+Countries end up with lost productivity and, in many cases, a significant reduction in workforce.
+This all adds up to severe impacts on their national economies.